neptune-ai/neptune-notebooks/packages/neptune-extension/CONTRIBUTING.md

 In order to properly build the extension you need to generate API clients from swagger files definitions.
 Use `npm run generate-api-clients` script.
 This script is also run before `start-nb`, `start-lab` and as `prebuild` scripts.

+### Debugging

+neptune-notebooks uses `debug` npm package.
+You can set certain local storage property to enable logs.
+Try `window.localStorage['debug'] = 'neptune-notebooks*'` and refresh the page.
+See docs of `debug` module.